dedonlab/general_aqrnaseq/README.md

 ./submit_len20_30.sh

-4.2 Count the number of seqeunces with length 20bp-30bp and format the counts to tabular summary
+4.2 Count the number of sequences with length 20bp-30bp and format the counts to tabular summary

 ./submit_seqcount20_30bp.sh